Building capacity and delivering instrumental impact on parental perinatal mental health

 Professor Ranjana Das

 I am Professor in Media and Communication, in the Department of Sociology, at the University of Surrey.
 My research interests span technology use and user centric research on algorithms, datafication, and broader digital technologies.
 I dovetail these interests often with my interest in families, parenting and parenthood.
 I also have a longstanding background of interest and expertise in media audiences, including 'audiences' in transforming media environments.

 2023-2025: Leverhulme Research Project Grant: Parents', news use, risks and crises in datafied societies: From autumn 2023, I am PI on a Leverhulme Research Project Grant investigating parents' engagement with mediated risks and crises, in relation to their news consumption in contemporary datafied societies.
 My Co-Is are Tom Roberts and Emily Setty.

 2023-2024: FASS Sabbatical Book Project: ‘Parents talking algorithms’: Over the course of 2023, generously supported by a research sabbatical from the University of Surrey, an Erasmus Visiting Fellowship to the University of Bergen in Norway and a Data & Society Fellowship at Malmo University, Sweden - I am conducting research and writing on my next book project.
-The book locates itself within burgeoning interest in algorithmic (user) cultures, within a much longer context of interest in use, audiencing, reception and literacies, and connects this to longstanding work within the digital sociology of parenthood and parenting.
+I ask in this work, what parents feel about algorithms in their children's lives, including social media algorithms or those in the public domain.

 2023-2025: British Academy Grant: Linguistic minority families, emerging technologies, and the raising of bilingual children: From August 2023, I am PI on a British Academy Grant investigating families' engagement with emerging technologies as they raise bi or multilingual children.
 My Co-I is Dr Doris Dippold.